nascentxyz/simple-security-toolkit/README.md

 4. **[Incident Response Plan Template](https://github.com/nascentxyz/simple-security-toolkit/blob/main/incident-response-plan-template.md)**

 No project ever expects to have a security incident.
 Having a plan documented in advance can help your team respond swiftly and calmly in the heat of the moment when adrenaline is running high.

+### Contributing

+Thanks for your interest in contributing!
+We are *very* opinionated as to what gets added to this repository.
+However, we are open to outside contributors putting forth suggestions and encourage you to do so.
+If you have ideas for a new document, it is likely best to open an issue before starting on a PR to gauge our support.
+If you have suggestions to existing documents, you can open a PR right away.

+Feel free to fork this repo and make it your own.
+Share your ideas with your team and iterate.
+If you find things that may be useful to a broader set of teams, consider opening a PR!